 Furthermore, a bank account name helps in personalizing the accounts customers open with banks.
 Banks record thousands and millions of customers, and even with the unique bank account number provided, a bank account name is required to ensure security and the efficiency of transfers.

-Moving further, let’s look at what bank name means.
+Moving further, let’s look at what a bank name means.

 What is Bank Name?